kheng-yu/TurtleSim_CPP/README.md

 1) Put entire content inside <catkin_workspace>/src/turtlesim_runner
 2) Run catkin_make on <catkin_workspace>
 3) To run the script, you may need to first do source devel/setup.bash
-4) Run roscore, turtlesim_node then script, which is turtlesim_runner runner
+4) Run roscore, turtlesim_node then script, which is rosrun turtlesim_runner runner
 5) Follow script prompts

 As of V1.2, the code is